Auditions

 Bring a headshot and resume and be ready to list ALL conflicts.

-Cold reading sides will be provided at auditions.
+Cold reading sides will also be provided at auditions and be ready to improv

 Thurs–Sat at 7:30pm